-Student Success Coach: A professional staff member who works in academic support services that can assist students with any non-advisement academic concerns and connect them with helpful campus resources.
-Success coaches help incoming first year students create their fall schedule, meet weekly with assigned students who are on academic probation as part of their academic recovery plan developed from the college/school associate dean, address student concerns submitted by faculty/staff, and assist with time management/study skills.
-Success coaches are assigned by college/school and work closely with their respective college/school associate dean.
+Student Success Coach: A professional staff member who assists students with any academic concerns and connects them with helpful campus resources.
+Success coaches guide incoming first year students in creating their first semester schedule, serve as a mentor for students who are on academic probation as part of their academic recovery plan, address student concerns submitted by faculty/staff, and assist with time management/study skills.

-Care and Concern Management: Create a network of support for students who are academically at-risk or are experiencing any challenges during their pursuit of their academic goals.
+Care Manager: Creates a network of support for students who are academically at-risk or are experiencing any challenges during their pursuit of their academic goals.

-Freshmen Course Scheduling: Student Success Coaches collaborate with academic departments to ensure new students have a positive academic transition from high school to college by creating a schedule based on their academic goals.
-Canisius has a faculty advising model where beginning in their first semester, faculty within their respective department, serve as their academic advisor.
+First-Year Course Scheduling: Student Success Coaches collaborate with academic departments to ensure new students have a positive transition from high school to college by creating a schedule based on their academic goals.
+Canisius has a faculty advising model where during a student's first semester, they will be assigned a faculty advisor within their major department.